OpenMined/30DaysOfFLCode/NewTutorials/Building Applications on Syftbox.md

 ## How?

-When developing on top of SyftBox, the emphasis is on modularity and flexibility.
-Applications should be designed in a way that allows them to be handled and integrated in multiple contexts.
-Currently, the first approach to implementing application logic is through our App Plugin system.
+### It's All About Files and Directories!

 To get started, any folder inside `/app` is considered a valid application.
 Each app must include an entry point—a shell script named `run.sh`.
 This script serves as the main point of execution for the app, providing a clear and consistent structure for running applications on SyftBox.

+With Syftbox, the workflow is designed to be straightforward.
+Your applications run entirely within your local environment.
+From apps perspective, everything revolves around files and folders, which are shared, created, and managed right on your system.

 Your Syftbox will likely have a folder structure like this: